Absolutely Live (Toto album)

-Absolutely Live is a live album released by the band Toto in 1993, with new vocalists Jenney Douglas-McRae, John James, and Donna McDaniel joining lead singer Steve Lukather.
+Absolutely Live is the first live album released by the band Toto in 1993, with backup vocalists Jenny Douglas-McRae, John James and Donna McDaniel joining lead singer Steve Lukather.
 Initially released in 1993, the album has been subsequently re-released in 1999 on Sony International.
 After the release of the album, the band went on a brief hiatus.
 The live album reached No. 23 on the Dutch Album Top 100.